Haiti's children are not forgotten

 Bobby and Sherry Burnette

 Each month Jentezen Franklin Media Ministries sends 272,000 meals to Haiti.
 Malnutrition is one of the leading causes of death in Haiti with roughly 1 in 14 infants never seeing their 1st birthday.
 While we have supported numerous additional projects in Haiti over the years, sending food each month is a commitment we’ve kept for over a decade—and with your support, we can continue for years to come.
-For just $120 YOU can send 3,240 meals
+Just $120 sponsors 3,240 meals!

 Sign in or create a account to participate in this discussion.Sign in